zenon8adams/touringts/README.md

 # touringts
-A website theme for touringts.com
+A wordpress based website theme for touringts.com